 I just love flittering from place to place and see new things in this world.
 Traveling is my greatest passion in life.
 How can I give that up?

 Furthermore some of us (like me) have to travel for work and business.
-My friend Linda from My Wanderlust Diary wrote about this travel vs. climate dilemma frequently, which got me thinking too.
+Linda mentioned this travel vs. climate dilemma, which got me thinking too.
 So this year I switched to an electric car, I ride my bike to work a couple of times a week and I do my best to sort my waste at home.
 I do not have any children, although I realize one could potentially become the inventor of a climate problem solving idea or thing…

 My journeys have become more climate-friendly since I swopped my diesel for an electric car